BDC Hamburger Icon

 2. Establish standard company benefits.

-Although some businesses overlook this step, it’s important to establish standard company benefits.
-Create a list of the basic offerings that every employee will receive, like overtime pay and health insurance.
-Furiani said you can also create a list of standard offerings for each position type (e.g., entry-level, professional individual contributor, manager, senior manager, director, vice president, C-level executive).
+Some businesses overlook this step, but it’s important to establish standard company benefits.
+Create a list of the basic offerings that every employee will receive, such as overtime pay and health insurance.
+Furiani said you can also create a list of standard offerings for each position type (e.g., entry level, professional individual contributor, manager, senior manager, director, vice president, and C-level executive).

-For example, “while it may seem counterintuitive, you don’t want your chief marketing officer (a woman) whom you just hired to not have equity because she didn’t ask for it, when all of her other C-suite counterparts (men) do,” Furiani said.
-“This is how you ‘accidentally’ create a biased workplace and pay inequity.”
+For example, “you don’t want your chief marketing officer (a woman), whom you just hired, not to have equity because she didn’t ask for it, when all of her other C-suite counterparts (men) do,” Furiani said.
+“This is how you accidentally create a biased workplace and pay inequity.”

 3. Create a pay structure.